All stimulants or extreme foods send your body’s chemistry soaring out of balance, then crashing in the

 cancer / heart disease, high blood pressure, high cholesterol, sinusitis / allergies, tooth decay, kidney &

-hypoglycaemia, digestive disturbances, candida (yeast over growth) and headaches.
+liver problem, hypoglycaemia, digestive disturbances, candida (yeast over growth) and headaches.

 If that’s not reason enough to eliminate stimulants altogether or only have them on rare occasions, I don’t